kroppel/learnable-triangulation-pytorch/SETUP_GENERAL_DATASET.md

 This repository does not contain any algorithm to detect persons in the scene.
 For now, you need to find your own.
 Popular algorithms include Mask-RCNN (MRCNN) and Single Shot Detectors (SSD).
 Current SOTA include [Detectron2](https://github.com/facebookresearch/detectron2) and [MM Detection](https://github.com/open-mmlab/mmdetection).

+**UPDATE:** I have used detectron to generate BBOXes for the CMU panoptic studio dance dataset [here](https://github.com/Samleo8/detectron2).

 The data should ideally be organised by **action/scene** > **camera ID** > **person ID** with a JSON file containing an array of BBOXes in order of frame number.

 ### BBOX Labels File